A New Jersey man is convicted of attempted murder in the stabbing of Salman Rushdie

 Throughout the trial, Matar often took notes with a pen and sometimes laughed or smiled with his defense team during breaks in testimony.
 His lawyers declined to call any witnesses of their own and Matar did not testify in his defense.

-Public Defender Nathaniel Barone said Matar likely would have faced a lesser charge of assault were it not for Rushdie’s celebrity.
+As he has previously, Barone said Friday that Matar likely would have faced a lesser charge of assault were it not for Rushdie’s celebrity.

-“We think that it became an attempted murder because of the notoriety of the alleged victim in the case,” Barone told reporters after testimony concluded Thursday.
-“That’s been it from the very beginning.
-It’s been nothing more, nothing less.
-And it’s for publicity purposes.
-It’s for self-interest purposes.”
+“Unfortunately, the notoriety of Mr. Rushdie certainly didn’t help in how this case may have been presented," he said.
+"And we believe that it was overcharged.”

 A separate federal indictment alleges that Matar, of Fairview, New Jersey, was motivated to attack Rushdie by a 2006 speech in which the leader of the militant group Hezbollah endorsed a decades-old fatwa, or edict, calling for Rushdie's death.
 Iranian leader Ayatollah Ruhollah Khomeini issued the fatwa in 1989 after publication of the novel "The Satanic Verses," which some Muslims consider blasphemous.